What is Durysta?

 DURYSTA is a tiny, dissolvable implant your eye doctor places in your eye.

 As DURYSTA dissolves, it automatically releases medicine to help reduce high pressure inside your eye.
 DURYSTA is a drug delivery system for your eye.
 It is a dissolvable implant, administered one time by your eye doctor.
-DURYSTA should not be given in the same eye more than once.
+You should not receive DURYSTA in the same eye more than once.

 Just one DURYSTA implant works for several months.
-In clinical studies for DURYSTA, eye pressure was reduced for 15 weeks.
+In clinical studies for DURYSTA, patients experienced reduced eye pressure for 15 weeks.

 The most common side effect reported in patients using DURYSTA was eye redness.
 Other common side effects reported from this glaucoma implant were: feeling like something is in your eye, eye pain, being sensitive to light, a blood spot on the white of your eye, dry eye, eye irritation, increased eye pressure, a loss of cells on the inner layer of the cornea, blurry vision, inflammation of the iris, and headache.